notha99y/Grocery/README.md

 ```
 python src/redmart.py
 ```
+The redmart collection is roughly 60 MB in size and have ~ 62,000 unique items
 - Extract data into MongoDB
     - This would extract the relevant information from the raw json data and add it into MongoDB.
     - The extracted data will be saved into a db called Grocery and in a collection called redmart